ibab/lhcb-b2dmumu/logbook/README.md

   - Use PID variables?
   - Choose optimization figure (look into similar analyses)
   - Apply cut on discriminant according to optimization figure
-- Perform fit of B mass
+- Perform fit to B mass
   - Include D mass (D lifetime) for better control of K pi background
   - Profile likelihood ratio to account for nuisance parameters
   - CLs method to test signal/background-only hypotheses